cberner/redb/docs/design.md

 ## File format

-A redb database file consists of a header, and several modified B-trees (described below):
+A redb database file consists of a header, and several B-trees:
 * free space tree: mapping from transaction ids to the list of pages they freed
 * table tree: name -> table definition mapping of table names to their definitions
 * data tree(s) (per one table): key -> value mapping for table